thisisarnabdas/Aegis/README.md

 **Contributing**

 We welcome contributions to improve and expand Aegis!
 Feel free to submit issues, feature requests, and pull requests.
+As a FOSS project, we believe in the power of collaboration and invite developers, researchers, and security enthusiasts to join our mission of building robust network defenses.

 **Contact**

-[Arnab Das] - [arnab.das@g.bracu.ac.bd]
+ARNAB DAS - arnab.das@g.bracu.ac.bd

-[Avizit Sarkar] - [avizit.sarkar@g.bracu.ac.bd]
+AVIZIT SARKAR - avizit.sarkar@g.bracu.ac.bd

-**✨ Let's collaborate to build robust network defenses! ✨**
+**✨ Embrace the Freedom of Open Source and Secure Your Digital Realm! ✨**